 jerome Posted October 30, 2015 Author Share Posted October 30, 2015 After profiling, I have some lead to improve a little the performance of the setParticles() methodand another lead to implement pickable particles I'll check next week adam and GameMonetize 2 Quote Link to comment Share on other sites More sharing options...

 jerome Posted November 2, 2015 Author Share Posted November 2, 2015 FYI, Yesterday night, I was reading some ThreeJS documentation about their feature called BufferGeometry, which is something to optimize the render of massive geometries (ex : many meshes merged into one big that won't evolve after) in one single draw call.
 Well, I'm proud to announce to you that the SPS is our BufferGeometry when you use it as an immutable SPS (cf documentation).The difference is that the SPS has many other features like, not the least, the ability to animate each of its components (what we call the solid particles), even to morph them or to apply them a different texture per component... which aren't avalaible in the ThreeJS BufferGeometry .
-Wingnut and JohnK 2 Quote Link to comment Share on other sites More sharing options...
+JohnK and Wingnut 2 Quote Link to comment Share on other sites More sharing options...

 GameMonetize Posted November 2, 2015 Share Posted November 2, 2015 Yeah man!!! you rock! be also use this technique for standard particules Quote Link to comment Share on other sites More sharing options...